Mohamed-Hesham-Negm/Color-Detection-and-Object-Tracking/README.md

 # 🎯 Color Detection and Object Tracking using OpenCV

 This project performs real-time color detection and tracking from a **video file** using the **HSV color space** and **OpenCV**.
-It identifies objects of specific colors (like blue, yellow, or azure) and draws their paths across frames, creating a visual trail of their motion.
+It identifies objects of specific colors (like blue, yellow, or azure) and draws their positions across frames, creating a visual trail of their motion.

 ---

 ## 📸 Demo

-https://github.com/yourusername/color-tracking/assets/demo.gif *(Add a screen recording or GIF here if possible)*
+*(Insert GIF or screenshot here showing the tracking working on a video)*

 ---

 ## 🧠 Features

-- Detects and tracks colored objects in video (supports multiple colors)
+- Detects and tracks colored objects in a video
-- Uses HSV color thresholds for reliable detection
+- Uses HSV color filtering for accurate detection
-- Marks and traces object positions over time
+- Tracks multiple colors (you can customize them)
-- Adjustable HSV ranges for custom colors
+- Draws the path of the object over time

 ---

 ## 🛠 Technologies Used

-- Python 3.x
+- Python 3
 - OpenCV
 - NumPy

 ---

-## 🎨 HSV Color Ranges Used
+## 🎨 Color Ranges in HSV

 | Color  | HSV Lower            | HSV Upper            |
 |--------|----------------------|----------------------|